Let me start off with what may be a controversial statement:

 What About Cleaner Waxes?

-This type of product allows you to polish (clean) and wax (protect and shine) your car in a single step.
+This type of formula allows you to polish (clean) and wax (protect and shine) your car in a single step.

-It’s difficult to create a polish containing wax because the wax acts as a lubricant, which limits polishing ability.
-And, it’s just as difficult to get a wax to stick when you’re scrubbing it off with polishes and cleaners.
+Conversely, it’s also difficult to get a wax to stick when you’re scrubbing it off with polishes and cleaners.

-The Best Car Wax Revealed
+Best Car Waxes Revealed

 I’m going to point you in the direction of getting the best bang for your buck.
-No nonsense here.

-I’m often asked “What’s the best car wax?” or “What’s the best car wax for a black car?”
+I’m often asked, “What’s the best car wax?” or “What’s the best car wax for a black car?”
 The answers are simple.

 Just Choose What Work’s For You

-How often have you purchased something that was recommended to you as being “the best,” only to find out it was very difficult to use?
-Did you use it again?
-Let’s not waste any more money.
+Have you ever purchased something that was recommended to you as being “the best,” only to find out it was very difficult to use?

 Best Car Wax Recommendations

-- The famous Carnauba Wax by P21S (most popular, referenced above.)
+- The famous Carnauba Wax by P21S (most popular, referenced above)

-- Pinnacle Natural Brilliance Souveran Paste Wax (when price is no object… best experience.)
+- Pinnacle Natural Brilliance Souveran Paste Wax (when price is no object… best experience)

-- Meguiar’s Gold Class Plus Paste Wax (great shine and you can’t lose with this choice!)
+- Meguiar’s Gold Class Plus Paste Wax (great shine and you can’t lose with this choice)

-Paint Sealants Top Picks
+Top Paint Sealants

-- Meguiar’s NXT Generation Tech Wax 2.0 (most popular by far.)
+- Meguiar’s NXT Generation Tech Wax 2.0 (most popular by far)

-- Klasse High Gloss Sealant Glaze (best shine and ease of use.)
+- Klasse High Gloss Sealant Glaze (best shine and ease of use)

-- Deep Gloss Paint Sealant by Wolfgang (premium durability and wet-look shine.)
+- Deep Gloss Paint Sealant by Wolfgang (premium durability and wet-look shine)

-The Quality Cleaner Waxes
+Quality Cleaner Waxes

-- Optimum Poli-Seal (the best protection.)
+- Optimum Poli-Seal (the best protection)

-- Klasse All In One (best cleaner and polish, easiest to use.)
+- Klasse All In One (best cleaner and polish, easiest to use)

-- Zymol Z503A Cleaner Wax (really easy application.)
+- Zymol Z503A Cleaner Wax (really easy application)

-Be sure to check out How to Wax a Car after you’ve armed yourself with the best waxing products!
+Check out How to Wax a Car after you’ve armed yourself with the best waxing products!